batteries-included/batteries-included/static/src/content/post/git-ops-fail-at-scale.md

 ---
-title: 'GitOps Fail at Scale'
+title: 'When GitOps Fails to Scale'
 excerpt:
-  After years of operating systems at scale, we have found that GitOps have serious tradeoffs at scale.
+  While GitOps has revolutionized infrastructure management, years of experience reveal significant tradeoffs when scaling at large.
 publishDate: 2024-12-01
 tags: []
 image: /images/posts/post-4.jpg
 draft: true
 ---

+[_GitOps_](https://about.gitlab.com/topics/gitops/) is a modern approach to infrastructure management and deployment that leverages Git as its single source of truth.
+GitOps uses Git repositories to store and version all infrastructure configurations, application manifests, and deployment specifications.

+In recent years, GitOps has gained popularity thanks to its promise of improved collaboration, traceability, and consistency in managing infrastructure.
+However, our many years of experience managing large-scale systems have revealed that GitOps practices come with some significant trade-offs.

+In this article, we'll be exploring pain points that surface when GitOps is applied to extensive and complex systems, drawing on practical insights from real-world implementations.

 ## Speed and Efficiency: The Lag of Large Repositories

-Storing operational configuration in Git works well for smaller projects, but as repositories grow and changes become more frequent, GitOps can become a bottleneck.
-Large repositories with highly dynamic configurations often suffer from slow commit processes:

-- _Single Log:_ Git is made of linear linked lists of commits.
-That means all writes are serialized on a single object.
-It also means that searching for the past involves operations on a long linear history with very little indexing.
+GitOps relies on storing operational configurations in Git repositories.
+While simple and effective for smaller projects, it becomes a significant challenge as the repository grows and change frequency increases.
+Issues inherent to Git's architecture end up contributing to performance issues:

+- Git uses linear linked lists of commits, resulting in serialized writes and time-consuming history searches.
-- _Testing:_ Since most DSLs are turning complete or close, extensive tests are needed to understand the impact of any change.
+- Since most DSLs are turing-complete or near-equivalent, extensive testing is required to understand the impact of any change.
-- _Deploying:_ Merging changes and deploying them can introduce even more delays.
-Commit to a branch, merge the branch, and wait for a merge into the production branch.
-Then, wait for deployment to complete for the last revision.
+- The deployment process itself introduces further delays; commit to a branch, merge the branch, wait for the production merge, and finally wait for deployment to complete for the last revision.

+All these factors combine to create a system with a deceptive slowness that gradually emerges as it scales.

-## Knowledge Issues for Non-Expert Developers
+## Knowledge Barriers for Inexperienced Developers

-GitOps repositories are filled with text-based domain-specific languages to express what should be running where.
-The user interface for changes (text files) is the same as the schema (YAML) shown to tools.
-While that approach to configuration management allows for high sophistication and flexibility, it is a double-edged sword.
-Non-expert developers often find themselves at a disadvantage when dealing with GitOps:
+GitOps repositories are filled with text-based _DSLs_ (domain-specific languages) to define operational configurations.
+While allowing for high sophistication and flexibility, it's particularly disadvantageous for inexperienced developers:

-- _Unknown Schema:_ Changing a label in a terraform or YAML file can be scary.
+- The schema for configuration files is often ill-defined or unclear, making seemingly simple changes like modifying a label in a YAML file potentially risky.
-  There's little way of knowing which tags do what and how they are used.
-- _Complex Solutions_: The text-based nature of Git allows for numerous ways to solve problems, making it challenging for those not deeply embedded in the operations domain to understand and verify changes.
+- The text-based nature of git allows for numerous ways to solve problems, making it tougher for those not deeply embedded in the domain to understand and verify changes.
-- _Lack of Context:_ Text editors don't provide feedback about how one field will impact others or give suggestions of values.
-They lack a customized UI for each file.
+- Standard text editors lack context-aware features for these files, offering little to no feedback on the potential impact of modifying a field or suggesting valid values.

+These barriers add considerable onboarding friction and increase the risk of errors in development and deployment processes.

 ## Automation Challenges in the Software Development Lifecycle

+Implementing GitOps at scale requires robust automation, but several factors add friction to this process:

-- _Lifecycle Complexity:_ Effective GitOps tools must be aware of and integrate with the entire software development lifecycle.
-This involves everything from creating working code to deploying it via command-line tools and other automation mechanisms.
+- GitOps tools must integrate with the entire software development lifecycle;
+  this involves everything from code creation to deployment via various command-line tools and automation mechanisms.
-- _Tooling Integration:_ Automation tools must interface with various
-  components, including CI/CD pipelines, deployment environments, and monitoring systems.
-Achieving seamless integration across these tools can be difficult, leading to fragmentation and inefficiencies.
+- Automation tools must interface with various components, including CI/CD pipelines, deployment environments, and monitoring systems.
+Achieving seamless integration across these tools can be difficult, leading to fragmentation and other inefficiencies.
-- _Flexiblity Required:_ Each project/company will have its own way of deploying
-  GitOps since they are so flexible.
-That means automation tools are forced to deal with code styles, project layouts, and naming that is almost antagonistic to automated change.
+- The flexibility of GitOps leads to diverse implementations across projects and companies, forcing automation tools to handle a wide variety of code styles, project layouts, and naming conventions.

+These challenges can result in fragmented toolchains and reduced efficiency, countering the streamlined processes GitOps aims to create.

+## Takeaway

+While GitOps remains a popular approach for managing infrastructure, our experience has demonstrated that it faces significant challenges at scale.
+These issues have guided us towards a more robust solution: using a database as the source of truth for configuration.

+Databases have some unique advantages compared to text configuration; they offer fine-grained locking, strongly-typed schemas with built-in validation and references, as well as user-friendly interfaces for non-technical users.
+At the cost of some flexibility, this approach also addresses the performance bottlenecks and automation challenges present in large-scale GitOps implementations.

+As we continue to evolve our infrastructure management practices, it's crucial to recognize that no single approach is perfect for all scenarios-- adaptability in the face of scaling challenges is key to maintaining efficient and reliable systems.